 Appendectomy is a common procedure performed when your appendix has become infected and painful.
 Following the surgery, is it crucial that you rest and refrain from physical activity for a period of time to allow your body to heal.

-You should rest and not participate in any strenuous activity for at least one or two weeks following an appendectomy.
-During this time, you should not exercise or do any heavy lifting.
-Consult with your doctor before beginning exercise as he may prescribe more recovery time.
+Your specific timeline for exercise after appendectomy will be up to your doctor.
+Consult him before beginning exercise as he may prescribe more recovery time.
 Remember that resting allows the tissue to heal and starting too early can jeopardize your health.
-When you do begin exercising, make sure to start slowly and gradually increase the intensity.
+When you do begin exercising, make sure to start slowly, with low-intensity activities such as walking, and gradually increase the intensity.

 Infections can occur on the incision, so be sure to keep the area clean and dry.
 Change the dressing over the incision as directed and wash your hands beforehand.
 Ask your doctor about when it is safe to shower, bathe or soak in water.
 Call your doctor immediately if you experience any complications.
 These can include fever and chills, swelling, increasing pain and excessive bleeding at the incision site, cough, shortness of breath, chest pain and increased abdominal pain.